KnowledgeCaptureAndDiscovery/ontosoft/README.md

 5. Check $HOME/.ontosoft/server.properties file to see that server name is correctly identified

 6. Open http://[your-server-name]:8080/ontosoft-client to access the OntoSoft UI that connects with the local repository

+7. Customize the client by changing /path/to/tomcat/webapps/ontosoft-client/customise/config.js

+8. The default userid is "admin" with password "changeme!".
+Remember to change it :)